joelbreit/Notes/Programming/Scripting Languages/Git.md

   - `--stat`: Show statistics about changes

 **move** - Move or rename a file so that Git tracks the move

 - `git mv [old_file] [new_file]`
+- Git will usually detect moves automatically, but you won't see that until you at least stage the changes.
+It may also get confused if you move/rename a file and then edit it in the same commit, so this command is helpful then.

 **clone** - Clone a remote repository

 - `git clone [repo_url] [directory]`
 - `git clone [repo_url]` - Clone into a directory with the same name as the repo
 - Clone from one local repo to another
   - `git clone /path/to/repo /path/to/destination`

 **remote** - Manage remote repositories

 - `git remote [flags] [remote_name] [remote_url]`
 - `git remote -v` - List remote repositories
 - `git remote add [remote_name] [remote_url]` - Add a remote repository